A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Discussions and Conclusions

 In summary, our MWL analysis of \sfive\ reveals a robust, long-term modulation with a characteristic timescale of $\sim 3$~yr, accompanied by strong optical-$\gamma$ correlations and weaker X-ray variability.
 Flux-flux correlations disfavor particle-content-driven scenarios and instead support a geometric Doppler-factor modulation as the dominant driver of the long-term variability.
 A precessing-jet model provides a self-consistent description of the long-term \fermi\ light curve, of the spectral variability observed in \grays, X-rays, and optical, of the flux-flux correlations, and of the absence of time-lags between bands.
 The SED modeling places the emission region beyond the BLR and supports an EIC-dominated high-energy component, making this object an interesting target for very-high-energy $\gamma$-ray observations.

 Future progress will require continued long-term monitoring to test the phase stability of the modulation over additional cycles, as well as high-resolution VLBI observations to directly probe changes in jet orientation.
 Dedicated spectroscopic monitoring of the broad emission lines could provide an independent test of compact-binary scenarios.
 Based on our best-fit model of the \fermi\ light curve, the next maximum is expected during March 2026.
-Given the broadness of the activity period, high \gray\ state is expected for few months before and after.\\
+Given the broadness of the activity period, high \gray\ state is expected for few months before and after\footnote{The new activity period in \fermi\ data is confirmed and visible at the Light-Curve Repository (\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/LightCurveRepository/source.html?source_name=4FGL_J1048.4+7143}).
+The new maximum was reached in April 2026, while the manuscript was undergoing peer review in the journal. }.\\

 \printcredits